-We are your local trusted contractors for the construction of new sewer mains in Sydney and Hunter regions
+We are your local, trusted and fully licensed Sydney Water and Hunter Water constructors for the construction of new sewer mains

 A sewer main is defined as the primary pipeline in a sewage system.